4 Viral Marketing Tactics

 The very memorable Straight Outta “Somewhere” campaign for the film Straight Outta Compton had us all representing our hometowns.
 Any time you can get your audience to feel proud of something they represent; whether it’s their hometown, heritage, style, or uniqueness you can create buzz.

 Every week there is a new meme out voicing our feelings on society, ourselves and any and everything around us.
 Memes are shared constantly.
 The popularity tactic uses a popular meme but with your brand's spin on it.
 You are getting your audience to relate to something that is already familiar to them by taking something popular and making it your own.
-In the above examples these brands put their spin on the popular meme of the blue vs. bold dress.
+In the below examples these brands put their spin on the popular meme of the blue vs. gold dress.

 4. The Real World

 This approach takes your viral marketing effort offline and into the world around you.
 The Glossier NYC subway campaign in the example below is LEVELS for sure, but you could mirror something similar on a smaller budget by using stickers (Glossier uses those too), leaving flyers or posters in areas your ideal customer may frequent or giving something away (Glossier gave away 500 roses).
 The object though is to keep the campaign simple yet memorable.
 Use bold colors, fonts, statements and images that grab attention.